-radiopharmacy to the clinical site.
-In vivo data demonstrated a PD-L1-specific uptake of F-FPy-WL12 in a series of tumors on NSG mice (The Jackson Laboratory).
-In addition to PD-L1-expressing tumors, high accumulation of the tracer was observed in liver and kidneys and could not be blocked, suggesting a non-specific accumulation of the radiotracer in these organs.
+(69).
+Fluorine-18 is well suited for clinical translation with 97% decay via positron emission and a half-life of 109.8 minutes, allowing transportation of the radiotracer from the regional radiopharmacy to the clinical site.
+In vivo data demonstrated a PD-L1-specific uptake of 18F-FPy-WL12 in a series of tumors on NSG mice.
+In addition to PD-L1-expressing tumors, high accumulation of the tracer was observed in liver and kidneys, which could not be blocked, suggesting a non-specific accumulation of the radiotracer in these organs.

-Taken together, these data show that several alternatives to intact IgG molecules are available and are currently being tested for checkpoint imaging purposes.
-So far, the first results look promising, and the fact that even tracers for PET have become available will stimulate further research toward clinical translation.
-These tracer alternatives are particularly interesting in view of their small size and fast clearance profiles, which imply that imaging can be performed as early as minutes to hours after injection.
-Together with the advantages in practical workflows in the clinical situation, using smaller targeting agents also limits the amount of time patients are exposed to radioactivity.
+Taken together, these data show that several alternatives for intact IgG molecules are available and are currently being tested for checkpoint imaging purposes.
+So far, the first results look promising and even tracers for PET become available, which will stimulate further research towards clinical translation.
+These tracer alternatives are particularly interesting regarding their small size and fast clearance profiles which imply that imaging can be performed as early as minutes to hours post injection.
+Together with the advantages in practical work flows in the clinical situation, using smaller targeting agents also limits the amount of time patients are exposed to radioactivity.

-Imaging of PD-1 Expression
+Imaging of PD-1 expression

-Previously, a correlation between response to PD-1 checkpoint blockade and the presence of PD-1-expressing tumor-infiltrating lymphocytes has been shown (45,70).
-So far, several studies have focused on the development of PD-1-specific imaging approaches to visualize PD-1-expressing T cells in the tumor microenvironment and in immune tissues.
-Although several targeting molecules (including antibodies, antibody fragments, and small molecules) have been tested for PD-L1 imaging so far, PD-1 imaging was performed almost exclusively with IgG molecules, including Cu-DOTA-anti-PD-1 (71), Cu-NOTA-anti-PD-1 (55), Zr-deferoxamine-nivolumab (72), Zr-Df-nivolumab (73), and Zr-Df-pembrolizumab (74,75).
-Besides visualization of PD-1-expressing tumor-infiltrating lymphocytes in the tumor microenvironment, specific uptake was observed in the spleen and lymph nodes, as is due to PD-1 expression in lymphocytes.
-In addition, salivary and lacrimal gland infiltration of T cells was reported (73).
-Taken together, these findings support the idea that PD-1-specific PET imaging may contribute to patient selection because it may have potential to aid in predicting response to therapies targeting immune checkpoints and become a tool for disease monitoring.
+Previously, a correlation between response to PD-1 checkpoint blockade and presence of PD-1expressing TILs has been shown (45, 70).
+So far, several studies have focused on the development of PD-1 specific imaging approaches to visualize PD-1 expressing T-cells in the tumor microenvironment as well as in immune tissues.
+While several targeting molecules (including antibodies, antibody fragments and small molecules) were tested for PD-L1 imaging so far, PD-1 imaging was almost exclusively performed with IgG molecules including 64Cu-DOTA-anti-PD-1 (71), 64Cu-NOTA-anti-PD-1 (55), 89Zr-DFO-nivolumab (72), 89Zr-Df-nivolumab (73), and 89Zr-Df-pembrolizumab (74,75).
+Besides visualization of PD-1-expressing tumor-infiltrating lymphocytes in the tumor microenvironment, specific uptake was observed in the spleen and lymph nodes, which is due to PD-1-expression in lymphocytes.
+In addition, salivary and lacrimal gland infiltration of T-cells was reported (73).
+Taken together, these findings support the idea 10 that PD-1-specific PET imaging may contribute to patient selection as it may have potential to aid in predicting response to therapies targeting immune checkpoints and become a tool for disease monitoring.

-Imaging of CTLA-4 Expression
+Imaging of CTLA-4 expression

-One of the first immune checkpoints that has been targeted for checkpoint blockade therapy is CTLA-4 (76).
-Ehlerding et al. investigated the potential of CTLA-4 as a target for PET imaging and were able to visualize CTLA-4 expression on NSCLC with Cu-DOTA-ipilimumab PET/CT (22) and Cu-NOTA-ipilimumab PET/CT in humanized mouse models (77).
-In addition, a Cu-labeled F(ab')2 fragment of ipilimumab was assessed for PET imaging of CTLA-4 expression on T cells.
-Cu-NOTA-ipilimumab demonstrated high absolute uptake in the salivary glands of the humanized mice, a finding that the authors attributed to graft-versushost disease.
-In contrast, Cu-NOTA-ipilimumab-F(ab')2 uptake was lower.
+One of the first immune checkpoints that have been targeted for checkpoint blockade therapy is CTLA-4 (76).
+Ehlerding et al. investigated the potential of CTLA-4 as a target for PET imaging and were able to visualize CTLA-4 expression on NSCLC with 64Cu-DOTA-ipilimumab PET/CT (22) and 64Cu-NOTA-ipilimumab PET/CT in humanized mouse models (77).
+In addition, a 64Cu-labeled F(ab')2 fragment of ipilimumab was assessed for PET imaging of CTLA-4 expression on T cells.
+64Cu-NOTA-ipilimumab demonstrated high absolute uptake in the salivary glands of the humanized mice, which the authors attribute to a result of graft-versus-host-disease.
+In contrast, 64Cu-NOTA-ipilimumab-F(ab')2 uptake was lower.
 However, rapid clearance from the circulation was observed for the F(ab')2 agent, leading to higher salivary gland-to-blood ratios.

-In summary, whether one uses IgGs or smaller fragments as targeting molecules, visualization of CTLA-4 expression seems feasible.
+In summary, whether using IgGs or smaller fragments as targeting molecules, visualization of CTLA-4 expression seems feasible.